 Set in a tranquil farming hamlet, this Grade II-listed converted barn was once used as a humble cowshed.
 Built around 1850, it was sensitively converted in the 1990s preserving many period features including its exposed Cotswold stone interior walls.
 The characterful home is now owned by the Gerrish family who have stamped their own romantic style on the space with French antiques and rustic flea market finds and floral fabrics.

 Dating back to 1806, this charming Grade II-listed Cotswold cottage is set on a plot of just under one acre with its own secluded garden backing onto rolling farmland.
 Built in Cotswold stone, it has high ceilings, big windows and is filled with period features.

-6. Victorian cowman’s cottage in the Cotswolds
+4. A Victorian cowman’s cottage

-Very little work needed doing on this gorgeous Cowman’s cottage in the Cotswolds.
+Very little work needed doing on this gorgeous cowman’s cottage in the Cotswolds.
 The previous owners had replaced the electrics and the plumbing, and had even converted the loft.
 All that was left to do was for the new owner, Bethan Lewis-Powell, to put her own stamp on the interior.